balena-io-examples/aws-iot-provision/README.md

 ## Deploy
 To deploy to AWS Lambda, see `tools/deploy-func.sh`.The comments for that file include instructions on how to use it.
 You must provide environment variables from the table above in a file with contents like `tools/.env` to deploy the function to AWS Lambda.
 You also must provide the balena specific environment variables in a separate `tools/deploy.env` file, which are used when running the Lambda function.

 After deployment, login to the AWS console and visit the Lambda console for your Lambda function.
 Next add an API Gateway trigger from the link on that page.
-Make sure the Method for the route is ANY and Security is open (though you could add this later).
+The API type is HTTP, and Security is open (though you could add this later).
 The result should be a Lambda and API Gateway like below.

 ![Alt text](doc/lambda-trigger.png)